Macrometacorp/docs/docs/collections/indexing/geo-indexes.md

    - **Fields -** Choose between one or two attribute paths, latitude and/or longitude, from the collection.
    - **Name -** The name of the index.
 If left blank, then Macrometa autogenerates the name.
    - **Geo JSON -** Set to true if attributes are stored in arrays [].
 Otherwise, set it to false.
 For more information, refer to [GeoJSON Mode](#geojson-mode) and [Non-GeoJSON Mode](#non-geojson-mode).
-   - **Create in Background -** If true, will create the index in the background.
+   - **Create in Background -** If true, will create an index in the background rather than lock the collection while the index is created.
+This allows for basic CRUD operations to occur while the index is created.
 For more information, refer to [Create Index in Background](create-index-in-background.md).

 1. Click **Create**.